crate/crate/docs/general/builtins/window-functions.rst

 ``last_value(arg)``
 -------------------

-Returns the argument value evaluated at the last row within the window.
+Returns the argument value :ref:`evaluated <gloss-evaluation>` at the last row within the window.

 Its return type is the type of its argument.